Gabriel Teodros: Other work

-Teodros currently hosts a podcast titled Worldwide Underground focused on the art and politics of storytelling across every medium.
+Teodros currently hosts a mixshow and podcast titled Worldwide Underground focused on the art and politics of storytelling across every medium.

 Teodros leads writing workshops with youth, has helped spearhead after-school programs, and organizes all-ages events.

 In November 2012, Teodros did a TED Talk about hip hop and science fiction, at TEDxRainier in Seattle, Washington.
 The Pittsburgh-based artist Alisha Wormsley cites this TED Talk as an inspiration in her afro-futurist project There Are Black People In The Future.

 In 2015, Teodros wrote curriculum, taught and helped launch The Residency, a summer program focused on youth development through hip-hop, in partnership with the Museum of Pop Culture, Arts Corps, and Macklemore & Ryan Lewis.

 Also in 2015, Teodros made his speculative fiction debut with a time-travel story titled "Lalibela" published in the anthology Octavia's Brood: Science Fiction Stories from Social Justice Movements (AK Press).
 In 2016 he graduated from the Clarion West Writers Workshop for Speculative Fiction.

 From 2017 to 2023 Teodros was a DJ and Host on KEXP 90.3 FM in Seattle, WA.
 He started with an overnight show, and launched the show Early in the summer of 2020, which aired every weekday from 5–7 a.m., Pacific Time.
 Teodros also served as Associate Music Director at the station, and he had a hand in bringing in shows like Sounds of Survivance and Overnight Afrobeats to the station.

 In 2023, Teodros co-taught an interdisciplinary course in the University of Washington's Honors program called "Lovework: an unfinished syllabus", named for his 2007 LP and inspired by the work of bell hooks.